Mons, Belgium: Carré des Arts

-Red Well
+Rouge-Puits

 Three wells, fountains that decorated the streets of Mons have survived until today.
 This is the case of the fountain-pillory, Louis XVI style, built in 1779 by the blue stone Ouvertus architect.

 Built in 1831 by Albert Jamot, this well was transferred to the central Marché-aux-Herbes in 1877 and has served as a fountain after the development of the water supply in the city during the years 1869–1870.
 It has regained its original location at the corner of the Coupe and the Chaussée in 1981.
-After the Marché aux Herbes, the fountain (not connected to the water) was placed for a few years in the park at the far end of rue des 4 Fils Aymond.
+After the Marché aux Herbes, the fountain (not connected to the water) was placed for a few years in the park at the far end of the Rue des Quatre Fils Aymon.

 Casemates

 The casemates and the bakery are the remains of military fortifications dating from the kingdom of the Netherlands (1814–1830).
 The law dividing the disassembly of the fortifications dates back to 1861.
 They are located near the Nervienne site.
 The roof of the old bakery has been transformed into a public park and playground for children, while the casemates accommodate the musée de la Route.